 Crack cocaine is derived from powdered or freebase cocaine.
 It comes from the coca plant, which is native to South America.
 Originally, pure cocaine was a medication in the United States until it was banned from over-the-counter and most prescription use by the Harrison Act in 1914.

-However, freebase cocaine is most notorious as a club drug that rose in popularity in the 1970s and 1980s.
+Cocaine is still Schedule II, according to the Drug Enforcement Administration (DEA), because it can be useful in some rare surgeries as an anesthetic; however, freebase cocaine is most notorious as a club drug that rose in popularity in the 1970s and 1980s.
 Cocaine’s popularity in this era gave rise to crack cocaine.
 Its production involved a method of processing freebase cocaine to turn it into smokable, crystalline “rocks” that are less expensive and more profitable for drug dealers than more pure cocaine.

 The surge in crack cocaine’s popularity in the 1980s led to a period in U.S. history called the crack epidemic.
 This epidemic predominantly affected impoverished urban neighborhoods, and many of the victims were young African Americans.
 To combat the epidemic, drug laws were toughened so more people were arrested for possession, sale, and abuse.

+Between 1981 and 1985, the number of people abusing cocaine, including crack cocaine, increased by 1.6 million people.
 There was a fourfold increase in the number of people admitted for emergency room treatment due to crack cocaine overdose between 1984 and 1987.

 Crack cocaine is considered more dangerous and addictive than freebase cocaine.
 Although crack is a less pure stimulant derived from freebase cocaine, the main reason the drug is more addictive and intoxicating is due to how it is abused.
 Most people who struggle with cocaine addiction snort the drug in powdered form while crack cocaine was specifically designed to be smoked.